NEW DATE: 04 – 05 March 2021

 - A case for Persistency in Online Argumentation

-- Parliaments, Court, Companies: Who Sets the Rules for Online Discussions (and Who Should)?
+- Parliaments, Courts, Companies: Who Sets the Rules for Online Discussions (and Who Should)?

-Matthias C. Kettemann (Senior Researcher at Leibniz-Institute for Media Studies / Hans-Bredow-Institute)
+Matthias C. Kettemann (Senior Researcher at the Leibniz Institute for Media Research / Hans-Bredow-Institut) (confirmed)

 - Digital Democracy can be Hacked!